innovation-plantation/jsimugate/README.md

 # jsimugate

 Here's a digital logic circuit simulator I just threw together the last couple of weeks.
-It is intended to be used for teaching and learning computer arcitecture.
+It is intended to be used for teaching and learning computer architecture.

 ![image](https://user-images.githubusercontent.com/26174810/51083679-11d2b980-16c2-11e9-988f-6ef0710f2336.png)

+Visit the Wiki at https://github.com/innovation-plantation/jsimugate/wiki

+or download and run at https://github.com/innovation-plantation/jsimugate/raw/master/jsimugate.jar

-Components are idealized,using augmented std_logic signals so a few details are unrealistic such as unbounded fanout, diodes having an unrealistic memory capability when connected in a loop, and there is a single time-unit delay for all parts without regard to their internal complexity.
+Components are idealized,using augmented std_logic signals so a few details are unrealistic such as unbounded fan-out, diodes having an unrealistic memory capability when connected in a loop, and there is a single time-unit delay for all parts without regard to their internal complexity.

 A wide range of parts are supported from ALU & RAM for building processors down to transistors and diodes for building gates and PLAs.
-The agumented (extra weaker values added to) std_logic is specifically for demonstrating PLA design, as it requires a strong pullup and a weak pulldown, and it was considered best not to alter the begavior of std_logic values to make H stronger than L.
+The agumented (extra weaker values added to) std_logic is specifically for demonstrating PLA design, as it requires a strong pull-up and a weak pull-down, and it was considered best not to alter the behavior of std_logic values to make H stronger than L.
 So "Yes, No,and Maybe" values have been added as weaker variations of  "High, Low, and Weak".

 To create a part, drag it from its parts bin.
 To recycle it, drag selected parts back to any bin.
 To add or remove inversion bubbles,